 The volcano is surrounded by lakes and gorgeous, untouched nature.
 It is definitely worth visiting if you’re ever in the country – the view of Mount Fuji is so breathtaking that even UNESCO agreed it has been inspiring poets and artists for centuries.

-Japan is known for its amazing railway network, and the amount of people that ride the trains on a daily basis.
+Japan is known for its amazing railway network and the number of people that ride the trains on a daily basis.
 If you’re ever in the country, you will probably get to ride at least one of the Shinkansen trains – the remarkably fast bullet trains, which can reach speeds well over 300 km/h.

 There are a total of nine Shinkansen lines that take you to various parts of the country.
 The two most popular lines are the Hokkaido Shinkansen and the Tokaido Shinkansen.
 And if you get a Japan Railway Pass, you will have unlimited access to these trains for a certain period of time.
 Which is the cheapest way to explore this stunning country.